MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web.md

 weight: 6
 ---
 ## Overview
-In this tutorial you will learn how to register a web application with the MobileFirst Server, as well as downloading and adding the MobileFirst SDK to web applications.
+In this tutorial, you learn how to register a web application with the MobileFirst Server, and to download and add the MobileFirst SDK to web applications.

 The MobileFirst Web SDK is provided as a set of JavaScript files, [and is available at NPM](https://www.npmjs.com/package/ibm-mfp-web-sdk).
-The SDK is comprised of the following files:
+The SDK includes the following files:

-- **ibmmfpf.js** - the core of the SDK.
+- **ibmmfpf.js** - The core of the SDK.
-- **ibmmfpfanalytics.js** - provides support for MobileFirst Foundation Analytics.
+- **ibmmfpfanalytics.js** - Provides support for MobileFirst Foundation Analytics.

-**Prerequisite:** to run NPM commands, [Node.js](https://nodejs.org) is required.
+**Prerequisite:** To run NPM commands, [Node.js](https://nodejs.org) is required.

 #### Jump to: